2022Azure/ImagineCup2022/README.md

-- 👋 Hi, This is @2022Azure
+- 👋 Hi, This is @Azure2022 project repo "VISION".
-- 📫 Hosted by Harsh Rahul & Abhinav ...
+- 📫 Hosted by Harsh Rahul & Abhinav team ganges...

 <!---
 2022Azure/2022Azure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.